dougeby/IntuneDocs/intune/email-settings-ios.md

 ---

-# Email profile settings for iOS devices - Intune
+# Email profile settings for iOS devices in Intune

 In Microsoft Intune, you can create and configure email to connect to an email server, choose how users authenticate, use S/MIME for encryption, and more.

 This article lists and describes all the email settings available for devices running iOS.
 You can create a device configuration profile to push or deploy these email settings to your iOS devices.